 The University of Florida’s 100% online Master of Science in Health Education and Behavior (HEB) prepares current and aspiring health sector professionals to successfully plan, implement, and evaluate health education and promotion in a variety of clinical and non-clinical settings.

-The online HEB curriculum was developed around the areas of responsibility as defined by the National Commission for Health Education Credentialing (NCHEC), Inc., ensuring that students are equipped with the competencies and skills necessary to succeed as health education specialists.
-By January 1, 2024, the credentialing agency for the Academy of Nutrition and Dietetics will require those eligible for the Registration Examination for Dietitians to hold a master's degree.
-Our coursework is designed to make sure our graduates are aptly prepared for both this and the CHES® exam.
+The online HEB curriculum was developed around the areas of responsibility as defined by the National Commission for Health Education Credentialing (NCHEC), Inc., ensuring that students are equipped with the competencies and skills necessary to succeed as health education specialists and prepared to sit for the CHES® exam.

 In addition to core courses that explore theories and principles of health education and teach students how to effectively plan, implement and evaluate programs, students choose from a range of program-specific electives including health communication, health promotion for priority populations, patient health education, or women’s health issues, ensuring the degree aligns with their current role and future career goals.

 "HEB faculty strive to prepare our students professionally.
 We really work with students to help them align their interest areas in health with our degree program to help them find the job that meets their needs."

 —Dr. Holly T. Moses, Instructional Assistant Professor and Program Coordinator